The Freedom of Information Act Reference Guide

 V. FOIA Public Liaison

-If you have concerns about the service you have received following an initial response to a FOIA request, you may contact the Commission’s FOIA Public Liaison at the same address, telephone number and fax number.
+If you have concerns about the service you have received following an initial response to a FOIA request, you may contact the Commission’s FOIA Public Liaison at the same email, address, telephone number, and fax number as the FOIA Requester Service Center.
 The FOIA Public Liaison is responsible for assisting in reducing delays, increasing transparency and understanding of the status of requests, and assisting in the resolution of any disputes.

 VI.
 Expedited Processing

 There is no initial fee to file a FOIA request.
-However, the FOIA provides that an agency is entitled to charge certain fees for processing a request depending on the particular category of FOIA requester you fall into.
+However, the FOIA provides that an agency is entitled to charge certain fees for processing a request depending on what type of FOIA requester you are.
+For purposes of determining fees only, the FOIA divides requesters into the following categories:

-(1) Commercial requesters may be charged fees for searching for records, “processing” the records (reviewing them to determine the possible applicability of FOIA exemptions), and photocopying them;
+• Commercial use requesters may be charged fees for searching for records, “processing” the records (reviewing them to determine the possible applicability of FOIA exemptions), and photocopying them;

-The Commission currently charges 25 cents per page for photocopying.
-Rates for searching for and processing records vary depending on whether the person handling the work is a managerial, professional, or clerical employee.
+The Commission charges 25 cents per page for photocopying.
+Rates for searching for and processing records vary depending on whether the work is handled by a managerial, professional, or clerical employee, or some combination of personnel.
+These rates may be found in the table below, as well as in the Appendix to the Commission’s FOIA regulations.
 In all cases, if the total fee does not exceed a minimum amount, currently $10, the Commission will not charge any fee at all.

-You may include in your request letter a specific statement limiting the amount that you are willing to pay in fees.
-If you do not do so, we will assume that you are willing to pay fees of up to a certain amount, currently $25.
-If we determine that the total fees will exceed $25, we will advise you of the estimated amount and offer you an opportunity to narrow your request in order to reduce the fees.
-If you continue to want all of the records involved, we will confirm your commitment to pay the estimated fees in writing, at which time your request will be considered received for processing.
+You may include in your FOIA request a specific statement limiting the amount that you are willing to pay in fees.
+If you do not specify a limit, we will assume that you are willing to pay up to $25.
+If we determine that the total fees will exceed $25, we will advise you of the estimated amount (with an explanation of which services you are being charged for) and offer you an opportunity to narrow your request in order to reduce the fees.
+If you choose not to narrow your request, we will confirm your commitment to pay the estimated fees in writing, at which time your request will be considered received for processing.
 Be aware that you may be required to pay fees even if the search does not locate any responsive records or, if the records are located, the Commission determines that they are exempt from disclosure.

 (Amount below which fees will not be assessed)